Jacsson/chocolate-sales-analysis/README.md

 # 🍫 Chocolate Sales Analysis

 An exploratory data analysis project focused on sales of chocolate products across different countries, products, and salespeople.
-This project answers strategic business questions using Python, Pandas, and Matplotlib.
+This project answers strategic business questions using Python, Pandas and Matplotlib.

 ---